Best 22LR Handguns For Defensive Use

 Best Defensive 22LR Handguns Specs

 Below is a list of our Best Defensive 22LR Handguns.
-So we can compare and line up the specs from each of the products and help you make the best decision possible.
+So we can compare and line up the specs for each of the products and help you make the best decision possible.

 22LR HandgunBarrel LengthOverall LengthWeightCapacity